laraadeboye/AWS_projects/wordpress-hosted-on-ec2/README.md

 ## Step 2.
 Install prerequisites.

-1. Install Apache server on the Ubuntu machine
+1. We will install an Apache webserver on our virtual machine.

 We should have ssh-ed into the machine.
 We will install the Apache web server and SQL on our Ubuntu machine.

 First update the VM: